isomerpages/cpib-corp/press-room/press-releases/_posts/2026-01-06-post-Nine Individuals from Construction Companies Charged With Various Alleged Offences.md

 <p><strong><em>Alleged Corruption Offences Relating to Toyah, Technihub IEA, RCS, and a Senior Procurement Engineer at ALSG</em></strong>
 </p>
 <p>2.
 On separate occasions between 2019 and 2021, Thangavel and Lai allegedly
-gave bribes<a rel="noopener noreferrer nofollow" target="_blank"> </a>to
-a senior procurement engineer at ALSG.
+gave bribes to a senior procurement engineer at ALSG.
 Moreover, Kalimuthu allegedly conspired with Sandran to give bribes to the same senior procurement engineer.
 The bribes totalling S$160,000 were either inducements or rewards to further the business interests of Toyah, Technihub IEA and RCS with ALSG.</p>
 <p>3.
 For their alleged actions, Thangavel and Lai each face one charge under
 Section 6(b) of the <em>Prevention of Corruption Act (“PCA”)</em>.
 Kalimuthu and Sandran each face two charges under Section 6(b) read with Section